BinaryMuse/kinetophone/README.md

 **`end(event)`**

+Indicate a channel's event has been exited.
+For example, if an event has a `start` of `0` and a `duration` or `end` of `1000`, when the Kinetophone playback reaches 1000 milliseconds, an `end` event will be emitted for that event.

 * `event` - the event being started.
   * `event.name` - the name of the channel the event belongs to
   * `event.start` - the start time of the event